Botanical gardens a lifeboat for threatened plants

-PARIS, Sept 26 — Botanical gardens are a Noah’s Ark for endangered plants, collectively safeguarding four out of 10 species known to face extinction, researchers said yesterday.
+LONDON, Sept 27 — Botanical gardens are a Noah's Ark for endangered plants, collectively safeguarding four out of 10 species known to face extinction, researchers said Monday.

 But the otherwise reassuring number hides a serious imbalance, they reported in the science journal Nature Plants.